faraonc/hwsc-app-gateway-svc/README.md

 Provides services to hwsc-app-gateway-svc for managing files.

 ### [Document Service](https://github.com/hwsc-org/hwsc-document-svc)
- Provides services to hwsc-app-gateway-svc for CRUD of documents and file metadata in Azure CosmosDB.
+ Provides services to hwsc-app-gateway-svc for CRUD of documents and file metadata in MongoDB.

 ### [Tutorial for gRPC Service & Docker in GoLang](https://github.com/hwsc-org/hwsc-grpc-sample-svc)